hexpm/hexpm/lib/hexpm/web/templates/blog/004-announcing-hex-core.html.md

      {hex_core, "0.1.0"}
    ]}
    ```
-3. Start the shell to e.g. count all packages published to Hex.pm:
+3. Start the shell to and count all packages published to Hex.pm:

    ```
    $ rebar3 shell